Dumbation42/SAM-v3.0-onwards/README.md

 Requirements

 Before setting up the bot, ensure you have Python 3.7 or newer installed on your system.
-The bot also requires several third-party libraries, including aiosqlite, discord.py, aiohttp, and a custom library freeGPT for asynchronous communication with GPT-3 and other AI models.
+The bot also requires several third-party libraries, including aiosqlite, discord.py, aiohttp, and freeGPT for asynchronous communication with GPT-3.
 Setup Instructions

     Install Dependencies: First, install all required Python libraries by running pip install -r requirements.txt in your terminal.
 This will ensure all dependencies are correctly installed.